 In terms of Experiment 4 in which subjects were asked to rate four test events that included the A+, A-, B+, and B- events, this model predicts that subjects' mid-ratings of the A+ and B+ test events should be higher than their pre-ratings of the same event, whereas their mid-ratings of the A- and B- event should be lower than their pre-ratings of the same events.
 In addition, subjects' post-ratings of the A+ and A- test events should be higher and lower, respectively, than their pre-ratings of it.
 In contrast, subjects should provide lower and higher post-ratings of the B+ and B- test events, respectively, than mid-ratings of the same two test events.
 These predictions from this simple Bayesian model were tested in Experiment 4.
 Associative models

 Rescorla-Wagner model.
 In contrast to the Bayesian model that is presented above that uses Bayes’ rule to update the posterior probabilities of each of the candidate causal graphs, the Rescorla-Wagner model (Rescorla & Wagner, 1971) uses error correction to produce causal ratings of the test events.
+Error correction is computed according to the following equation:

 ∆Vi = αiβ1(λ – ΣVk)